DharunaSelvaraj/Automatic-blight-disease-detection-using-Pretrained-AI-models/README.md

 Tech Stack

-Frontend: Flask (Python web framework)
+-Frontend: Flask (Python web framework)

-Backend: TensorFlow/Keras, PyTorch
+-Backend: TensorFlow/Keras, PyTorch

-Models: VGG-16, ResNet-9
+-Models: VGG-16, ResNet-9

-IDE: Jupyter Notebook, PyCharm
+-IDE: Jupyter Notebook, PyCharm

 Prerequisites

-Python 3.7 or higher
+-Python 3.7 or higher

-TensorFlow
-PyTorch
-Flask
-OpenCV
-NumPy
-Pandas
+-TensorFlow

+-PyTorch

+-Flask

+-OpenCV

+-NumPy

+-Pandas

 Installation

 Clone the repository

 bash
-Copy code

 git clone https://github.com/DharunaSelvaraj/plant-disease-detection.git

 cd plant-disease-detection

 Create a virtual environment

 bash
-Copy code

 python -m venv venv

 source venv/bin/activate  # On Windows use `venv\Scripts\activate`

 Install dependencies

 bash
 Copy code

 pip install -r requirements.txt

 Download pretrained models

 Ensure you have the VGG-16 and ResNet-9 models downloaded.
 You can use the scripts provided in the models/ directory to download and set up the models.

 Run the application

 bash
-Copy code

 flask run

 Usage

 Launch the Application

 Run the Flask application using the command flask run.

 Open your web browser and navigate to http://127.0.0.1:5000.

 Upload Plant Images

 Use the provided interface to upload images of potato or tomato plants.

 The system will process the image and provide a diagnosis indicating whether the plant is affected by early or late blight.

 View Results

 The results will include the type of blight detected and the probability score.

 Detailed reports are generated for each uploaded image.

 Model Details